aakashgupta068/Quora-Question-Pair-Simi-NLP-ML-Techniques/README.md

 <div style="background-color:#F8F6F0;font-size:17px;font-family:Georgia;border-style: solid;border-color: #EDE6D6;border-width:1px;padding:20px;margin: 0px;color:#254E58;overflow:hidden">
     <p style="color:blue"><b>4) Log-Loss from RF was the lowest (0.17) in Train Data, which spiked to 0.72 in Test Submission.
 This means, distribution of data changed drastically from Train to Test</b></p>
 </div>
+# Key-Insights
+- Percentage of Questions with '?' (not necessarily ending with): 99.864 %
+- Number of Math based questions:  0.138647 %

+**Questions with multiple parts**: 5.542 %

+**Examples of Questions with subparts** :
+- 'How safe is it to take 90 mg of codeine?
+What are the health concerns?',
+- 'Which is the best 50" tv to buy in India?
+Very confused with sony Samsung or lg?
+And confused with 4k n full hd.!'

+**Personal or Opinion-based questions**: 12.038 %

+**Examples of some Personal Or Opinion-based questions**:
+- 'Who do you think is the biggest actor in Bollywood?',
+- 'What things you can do on the internet to make money?'